barricklab/breseq/src/doc/gd_output.rst

    ids of evidence that support this mutation.
 May be set to '.' or left blank.

-Valid *mutation* types are: SNP, INS, DEL, SUB, MOB, INV, AMP.
+Valid *mutation* types are: SNP, SUB, DEL, INS, MOB, AMP, CON, INV.

-Valid *evidence* types are: RA, MC, JC.
+Valid *evidence* types are: RA, MC, JC, UN.

 Evidence Types
 ++++++++++++++++++++++